-LEGISLATIVE FISCAL ESTIMATE

-[First Reprint]

-ASSEMBLY, No. 1176 STATE OF NEW JERSEY 220th LEGISLATURE
+LEGISLATIVE FISCAL ESTIMATE [Second Reprint] ASSEMBLY, No. 1176 STATE OF NEW JERSEY 220th LEGISLATURE

-DATED: JUNE 16, 2022
+DATED: JUNE 27, 2023

 SUMMARY

-Synopsis: Requires institutions of higher education to implement suicide

-prevention programs and raise awareness of mental health services.

-Type of Impact: Potential expenditure increase for public institutions of higher
+Synopsis: Requires institutions of higher education to implement suicide prevention programs and raise awareness of mental health services.
+Type of Impact: Potential State expenditure increase for public institutions of higher education.

-education.

 Agencies Affected: Public Institutions of Higher Education.

+Office of Legislative Services Estimate

+Fiscal Impact Annual

-Office of Legislative Services Estimate Fiscal Impact Year 1 Year 2 Year 3 Potential Cost Increase for Public Indeterminate Institutions of Higher Education maetermmate - The Office of Legislative Services (OLS) concludes that this bill may cause an indeterminate increase in expenditures for some institutions of higher education associated with the requirement that individuals with training and experience in mental health issues will be responsible for, in addition to their responsibilities required under current law, working with faculty and staff of the institution of higher education on recognizing the signs of depression and referral of students to crisis hotlines and mental health screenings and to provide annual training on these topics. - The OLS concludes that there could be additional costs specific to four-year institutions of higher education which, under the bill, are required to provide all students who serve as resident assistants with annual training on the signs of depression, the warning signs and risk factors associated with college student suicide, the referral of students to campus mental health resources, and responding to students in crisis. - The OLS concludes that there could be additional costs for institutions of higher education associated with conducting the mental health public awareness campaign, posting crisis hotline information in required locations around campus, and establishing a mental health crisis assessment and response plan, if they do not already do so.
+Potential Cost Increase for Public Indeterminate

+Institutions of Higher Education

+- The Office of Legislative Services (OLS) concludes that this bill may cause an indeterminate increase in expenditures for some institutions of higher education associated with the requirement that individuals with training and experience in mental health issues will be responsible for working with faculty and staff of the institution of higher education on recognizing the signs of depression and referral of students to crisis hotlines and mental health screenings and to provide annual training on these topics. - The OLS concludes that there could be additional costs specific to four-year institutions of higher education which, under the bill, are required to provide all students who serve as resident assistants with annual training on the signs of depression, the warning signs and risk factors associated with college student suicide, the referral of students to campus mental health resources, and responding to students in crisis. - The OLS concludes that there could be additional costs for institutions of higher education associated with conducting the mental health public awareness campaign, posting crisis hotline information in required locations around campus, and establishing a mental health crisis assessment and response plan, if they do not already do so.